Some Americans learn they won’t get a stimulus payment until they file their 2020 taxes

 “The problem is this bill was passed right at the start of the 2020 tax season,” said John Koskinen, the former IRS commissioner under President Barack Obama.
 “This has all hit when critical testing of the operations of the tax filing system are going on, and without delaying some checks, they can’t get it all done.
 But it’s not helpful to people waiting for money.”

 The IRS is urging people to use the “Get My Payment” tool on the IRS website to check the status of their payment.
-If that tool returns a message that says Payment Status #2 – “Not Available,” then a person will not be receiving a payment via direct deposit or check in the mail, according to an IRS statement issued late Tuesday.
+If that tool returns a message that says Payment Status #2 — “Not Available,” then the person will not be receiving a payment via direct deposit or check in the mail, according to an IRS statement issued late Tuesday.

 People who receive the “not available” message are supposed to claim the credit on their 2020 tax return, which they can begin filing later this month.
 Americans have until April 15 to file taxes.